What is a Candidate?

 - Any person who seeks to qualify for election as a write-in candidate;

-- Any person who receives contributions or makes expenditures or gives their consent for any other person to receive contributions or make expenditures with a view to bringing about their nomination or election to, or retention in, public office;
+- Any person who receives contributions, makes expenditures, or gives their consent for any other person to receive contributions or make expenditures with a view to bringing about their nomination or election to, or retention in, public office;

 - Any person who appoints a treasurer and designates a primary depository; or